ldionne/cppnow-2013-d2/1_intro.md

 <!SLIDE>
 # Overview

-* Our target: lock order inconsistencies
+* The target: lock order inconsistencies
 * Existing solutions
 * `d2`: a library-based approach
     * Design and usage
     * Algorithm
     * Roadmap
+* Towards `dyno`: a DSEL for dynamic analysis